Kale is a typical green. It thrives in cool temps, and usually stops producing its best flavors once the weather turns hot.

 Those in short growing windows will have no trouble with this fast-growing plant, whose leaves sweeten as the temperatures drop.

-White Russian seeds are available on Amazon.
+White Russian seeds are available from Eden Brothers.

 The Best Time to Plant